signalfx/signalfx-agent/docs/quick-install.md

 ### Step 2.
 Confirm your installation

-1. From the command line, enter the following command to confirm that your Smart Agent is functional:
+1. To confirm your installation, enter the following command on the Linux or Windows command line:

     ```sh
     sudo signalfx-agent status